bhoamikhona/javascript/Section 14/README.md

 - The ES6 release introduced classes into JavaScript.
 - So now, ES6 classes are actually the more modern way of doing OOP in JS.
 - However, keep in mind that these are actually not the kind of classes that we talked about in the last lesson and earlier in this lesson.
-- They are instead just so-called <ins>synthetic sugar</ins> over constructor functions.
+- They are instead just so-called <ins>syntactic sugar</ins> over constructor functions.
 - This means that ES6 classes are basically just a layer of abstraction over constructor functions.
 - So, it is really just a nicer syntax that makes it easier for newcomers to do OOP in JS.
 - But, behind the scenes, ES6 classes are actually implemented with constructor functions.